Colt State Park, Rhode IslandCities & Urban Centers

 Top Things to Do

 • Cycling and Walking the East Bay Bike Path: With four miles of paved pathways within the park, Colt State Park seamlessly integrates with the larger East Bay Bike Path, offering extensive opportunities for biking, walking, and rollerblading.
-We find this particularly appealing for a leisurely ride with stunning bay views.
+This path provides continuous scenic views of Narragansett Bay, making it a favorite for both casual strolls and vigorous rides.

 • Picnicking with a View: The park boasts numerous picnic areas, many with breathtaking views of Narragansett Bay.
-You can find sites with multiple picnic tables, and some even include shelters.
-For larger groups or special occasions, reservations and rental fees are required for pavilions, shelters, gazebos, and designated picnic areas from the second Saturday in April to October 31 annually.
-Outside this period, these areas are first-come, first-served with no fee.
+Visitors can find picnic tables and open lawns perfect for a leisurely meal.
+For larger gatherings or events, picnic sites, including shelters and pavilions, can be reserved from the second Saturday in April to October 31.

 • Fishing and Paddling: An accessible fishing pier allows for saltwater fishing, and a dedicated canoe/kayak launch provides easy access to the bay for paddling enthusiasts.
-It’s a fantastic way to experience the coastline from a different perspective.
+The sheltered, tidal waters are rated as beginner difficulty, making Colt State Park an excellent choice for first-time paddlers and families.

-• Wildlife Viewing and Birding: The diverse landscape, from shoreline to woodlands, attracts a variety of wildlife and is a prime spot for birdwatching.
-Keep an eye out for painted turtles and deer, adding to the park's lively atmosphere.
+• Birdwatching and Wildlife Spotting: The park's diverse habitats, from shoreline to woodlands, attract a variety of bird species, making it a rewarding spot for birdwatchers.
+Keep an eye out for other local wildlife as well.

 Best Time to Visit